 I’ve always known what a “wuss” was, even as a 17 year old Marine Corps recruit in boot camp at Parris Island.
+Although at that point I believe I recall a wimp was the more popular descriptor of such a person.
 However, the word “wuss” isn’t always easy to define.
 I recall having a heck of a time helping my friend Roger in St. Thomas understand exactly what I meant when using that word.

 When I typed “what is a wuss” in Google, it gave me a dictionary definition it indicated was from the Oxford Languages.
 That stated the following along with some examples of its use:

 a weak or ineffectual person (often used as a general term of abuse).

 “we are not just a group of shallow wusses”

 fail to do or complete something as a result of fear or lack of confidence.

 “she’ll probably wuss out because she fears my mighty bowling prowess”